 The truth is that women’s writing is considered less serious than that written by a man.

 The feedback for Catherine Nicholl’s pages under her own name was patronising and differed vastly to the critique her invented male author, ‘George’, received.
 One agent who sent Catherine a formal rejection letter asked to read George’s entire novel and then passed it on to a more senior agent!

-Women writers are less discussed, reviews and promoted than VIDA, a non-profit, intersectional feminist literary organisation, aims to expose the gender imbalances of the literary world, and produces an annual report on the gender breakdown within a range of major literary publications and book reviews.
+Women writers are less discussed, reviewed and promoted than men.
+VIDA, a non-profit, intersectional feminist literary organisation, aims to expose the gender imbalances of the literary world, and produces an annual report on the gender breakdown within a range of major literary publications and book reviews.

 The latest report, from 2018, is more promising though.
 While the publications above continue to display dismal levels of diversity, many others have pushed forward to increase the number of women writers in their publications and some, like Poetry and Ninth Letter, have included more non-binary writers too!

 Transparency about the gender inequality in the literary landscape is essential if we hope to move forward and balance the scales.
 Organisations like VIDA, who hold those who sustain the canon accountable, as well as engaged writers, readers and reviewers, have the power to change the future of literature.